 SINGER v.
 BANK OF PALESTINE

-Osen LLC (together with co-counsel) represents 20 families who were victims of terrorist attacks committed by the Palestinian Foreign Terrorist Organization (FTO) known as Hamas.
-The Complaint in Singer v.
-Bank of Palestine alleges that Bank of Palestine, headquartered in Ramallah, aided and abetted Hamas by knowingly providing financial services and maintaining accounts for Hamas.
+Osen LLC (together with co-counsel) represents 20 families who were victims of terrorist attacks committed by the Palestinian Foreign Terrorist Organization (“FTO”) known as Hamas.
+The Amended Complaint in Singer v.
+Bank of Palestine alleges that Bank of Palestine, headquartered in Ramallah, aided and abetted Hamas by knowingly providing financial services and maintaining accounts for the terrorist organization.

-The Islamic Center of Gaza or the Islamic Complex-Gaza, otherwise known as al-Mujama al-Islami, is one of the oldest and most important charities comprising Hamas’s da’wa network.
-Formally established in 1973, al-Mujama focused in the 1970s on building new mosques to establish a power base for the Muslim Brotherhood outside the traditional channels of the Islamic religious authorities in the Gaza Strip.
-Sheikh Yassin, a founder of Hamas and its spiritual leader until his death, founded al-Mujama, which he originally developed as an umbrella organization for several religious charities and groups in Gaza.
-Yassin’s deputy, Abd al-Aziz al-Rantisi, was also a co-founder of both al-Mujama and Hamas, and both of them have been featured in the organization’s fundraising literature.
+The Islamic Center of Gaza or the Islamic Complex-Gaza, otherwise known as Al-Mujama Al-Islami, is one of the oldest and most important charities comprising Hamas’s da’wa network.
+Formally established in 1973, Al-Mujama focused in the 1970s on building new mosques to establish a power base for the Muslim Brotherhood outside the traditional channels of the Islamic religious authorities in the Gaza Strip.
+Sheikh Yassin, a founder of Hamas and its spiritual leader until his death, founded Al-Mujama, which he originally developed as an umbrella organization for several religious charities and groups in Gaza.
+Yassin’s deputy, Abd al-Aziz al-Rantisi, was also a co-founder of both Al-Mujama and Hamas, and both of them have been featured in the organization’s fundraising literature.
 Six of the seven co-founders of Hamas were members of Al-Mujama.
-In the late 1970s and early 1980s, al-Mujama turned its attention to facilitating a Muslim Brotherhood takeover of the Islamic University of Gaza, which further extended its influence in Gaza.
-In 1993, Hamas operative Muin Shabib, speaking at a Hamas meeting in Philadelphia, tied al-Mujama to Hamas and described it – along with others – as “our organizations.”
-Due to al-Mujama’s ties to Hamas, it was declared an “unlawful organization” in 2002 by the Israeli government, and its accounts were frozen by the Palestinian Authority in 2003.
+In the late 1970s and early 1980s, Al-Mujama turned its attention to facilitating a Muslim Brotherhood takeover of the Islamic University of Gaza, which further extended its influence in Gaza.
+In 1993, Hamas operative Muin Shabib, speaking at a Hamas meeting in Philadelphia, tied Al-Mujama to Hamas and described it – along with others – as “our organizations.”
+Due to Al-Mujama’s ties to Hamas, it was declared an “unlawful organization” in 2002 by the Israeli government, and its accounts were frozen by the Palestinian Authority in 2003.
 In May 2007, the U.S. Department of Justice identified Al-Mujama as an “organization that operates on behalf of, or under the control of, Hamas,” in the list of unindicted co-conspirators in the United States v.
 Holy Land Foundation criminal trial.

-The Islamic Society Gaza or Islamic Association-Gaza, otherwise known as al-Jam’iya al-Islamiya, is one of the largest and oldest charitable organizations within Hamas’s da’wa network.
+The Islamic Society Gaza or Islamic Association-Gaza, otherwise known as Al-Jam’iya Al-Islamiya, is one of the largest and oldest charitable organizations within Hamas’s da’wa network.
 It was founded in 1976 by Sheikh Yassin.
-Like the Islamic Center of Gaza, Hamas operative Muin Shabib described the Islamic Society of Gaza as one of “our organizations” At the 1993 Hamas meeting in Philadelphia.
+Like the Islamic Center of Gaza, Hamas operative Muin Shabib described the Islamic Society of Gaza as one of “our organizations” at the 1993 Hamas meeting in Philadelphia.
 Due to the Islamic Society’s ties to Hamas, it was declared an “unlawful organization” in 2002 by the Israeli government, and its accounts were frozen by the Palestinian Authority in 2003.
 In a letter dated November 28, 2002, the German Intelligence Service informed the German Ministry of the Interior in Berlin that “[t]he association Al-Jam’iya Al-Islamiya should be considered closely associated to HAMAS’ sphere of influence.”
-Several individuals were centrally involved in both al-Jam'iya and Hamas, including Sheikh Yassin, who was involved in founding both; Ahmad Bahar; and Ibrahim al-Yazuri.
+Several individuals were centrally involved in both Al-Jam'iya and Hamas, including Sheikh Yassin, who was involved in founding both; Ahmad Bahar; and Ibrahim al-Yazuri.
 A particularly disturbing example of indoctrination activity conducted at the Islamic Society is reflected in a video of a graduation ceremony for one of its kindergartens, in which the children were dressed in Hamas uniforms, carried mock rifles, and swore an oath “to pursue jihad, resistance, and Intifada.”
 In May 2007, the U.S. Department of Justice identified Al-Jam’iya as an “organization that operates on behalf of, or under the control of, Hamas,” in the list of unindicted co-conspirators in the United States v.
 Holy Land Foundation criminal trial.

 Al Salah Society

-The Complaint further alleges that Bank of Palestine “understood the value and importance to HAMAS of the bank’s role in facilitating large transfers of funds, including U.S. dollars, from donors and co-conspirators around the world and making those funds available to Hamas.”
-Complaint, ¶ 708.
+The Complaint further alleges that Bank of Palestine “understood the value and importance to Hamas of the bank’s role in facilitating large transfers of funds, including U.S. dollars, from donors and co-conspirators around the world and making those funds available to Hamas.”
+Complaint, ¶ 717.